Are you looking for the best WordPress plugins to manage images?

 Here’s our complete guide on how to easily replace images and media files in WordPress.

-17. Canva
+Canva

-Canva allows you to create all kinds of graphics with easy-to-use drag and drop tools.
+Canva allows you to create all kinds of graphics with easy-to-use drag-and-drop tools.
 It comes with professional-looking templates that you can use as a starting point.

 You can also purchase stock images, icons, and other resources directly from the app.
 Canva isn’t a WordPress plugin, but it lets you create images that you can use on your website.

-18. Shutterstock
+Shutterstock

 Shutterstock is one of the largest online resources for stock photography, clipart, illustrations, and vector graphics.
-We are a customer of Shutterstock and can vouch for the quality of images.
+We are a customer of Shutterstock and can vouch for the quality of our images.

 For more tools, you may want to see our list of tools to create better images for your blog posts.

-19. Media Cleaner
+Media Cleaner

 Media Cleaner is a free WordPress images plugin.
 It automatically removes unused and broken images from your WordPress media library.

-Though it keeps the deleted images in a trash folder for you to overview, it’s recommended that you must make a full site backup before installing this plugin.
+Though it keeps the deleted images in a trash folder for you to overview, it’s recommended that you make a full site backup before installing this plugin.
 After a particular time, image files in the trash folder will be deleted permanently.

-20. TinyPNG Image Compression
+19. TinyPNG Image Compression

 TinyPNG is a free WordPress image compression and image optimization plugin.
 Upon installation, it automatically starts optimizing your JPEG, PNG, and WebP images.